Omaha's Economic Development Grows From the Ground Up

 1. Finance and Insurance

-Omaha's finance and insurance sector grew 34.7% in just five years compared to 3.4% national growth.
+Omaha's finance and insurance sectors grew 34.7% in just five years compared to 3.4% national growth and grew 28% in 2022.
 In addition to the eponymous Mutual of Omaha, the city is home to First National Bank, TD Ameritrade, Physicians Mutual Insurance Co., Bank of the West, and Blue Cross & Blue Shield of Nebraska, all of which employ more than 1,000 people.

 2. Healthcare